 Geckos have developed large, flattened toe pads with sticky scales on their undersides.
 These help them grip onto the smooth tree trunks that are commonly found in the rainforest, allowing them to climb vertically up trees.

 The geckos tail has evolved to become easily detached, allowing it to escape if caught by a predator.

 Jaguars have adapted to the wet environment of the tropical rainforest.
 They are excellent swimmers, and unlike other cats, they seek out water for bathing and swimming.

 The jaguar’s fur keeps it camouflaged in the tropical rainforest.
-Jaguars are also powerful, giving it the strength to move slowly and silently through the forest when stalking prey.
-The jaguar can move extremely fast, which makes it an effective hunter.
+Jaguars are also powerful, giving them the strength to move slowly and silently through the forest when stalking prey.
+In addition, the jaguar can move extremely fast, which makes it an effective hunter.

 Use the images below to explore related GeoTopics.